Is Sleeping In Separate Bedrooms Bad For Your Relationship?

 “Arranging to sleep in separate bedrooms is a good option for many couples and more common than you think,” says Dr. Shawn S. Nasseri, a board-certified otolaryngologist.
 In fact, a survey from the National Sleep Foundation found that almost one in four married couples sleep in separate beds.
 It's not just older or unhappy couples who choose to do so, either.
 A growing number of young, healthy couples are sleeping in separate bedrooms, helping to strip the bedtime arrangement of its stigma.

-“It has been found that sleeping separately can actually improve your relationship with your partner, since you won’t be depriving each other of sleep,” says Dr. Nasseri.
-But how do you know if it’s right for you?
-We’re diving into the nitty gritty details and delivering an answer once and for all to the question, “Should we just sleep in separate bedrooms already?”
+“It has been found that sleeping separately can actually improve your relationship with your partner, since you won't be depriving each other of sleep,” says Dr. Nasseri.
+But how do you know if it's right for you?
+We’re diving into the nitty gritty details and delivering an answer once and for all to the question, “Should we just get separate bedrooms already?”

 Spotting the signs of poor sleep

 Getting a full night’s rest doesn’t just feel good the next morning—it has a serious impact on your overall health and well-being.
 To be honest, that discussion merits its own article, but to put it simply per the Journal of Clinical Sleep Medicine, “sleep is necessary for our healthy functioning and even survival.”